Associated Assignments

 Grading

-The Project # Tests assignment is worth 100 points total.
+points total.
 You will earn the maximum score if you create a release that passes the functionality tests on GitHub actions before the deadline posted on the course schedule.
-Otherwise, you will lose 2 points per 1 day your project functionality is late up to a maximum penalty of 26 points.
+Otherwise, you will lose 2

-For example, if the deadline is March 1 at 11:59pm and the project release that first passes the tests on GitHub was created on March 2 at 12:05am, the late penalty will be 2 * 1 = 2 and you will earn 100 - 2 = 98 points on the assignment.
-If your release is 14 days late, the late penalty will be 26 since 2 * 14 = 28 is greater than the maximum penalty of 26.
-The resulting grade in that case will be 74 points.
+For example, if the deadline is March 1 at 11:59pm and the project release that first passes the tests on GitHub was created on March 2 at 12:05am, the late penalty will be 2 * 1 = 2

 After passing functionality, the design of your project is evaluated via 2 or more code review appointments.
 The design grade is broken up into multiple assignments to track your process:

-• Project # Review 2: Earned after attending your second code review for the # project.
+project. - Project # Review 2: Earned after attending your second code review for the

-• Project # Final Release: Earned after passing code review and creating a final release of the # project.
+project. - Project # Final Release: Earned after passing code review and creating a final release of the

 You must request and attend a code review appointment to be eligible for these grades.
 That begins by using the following issue template: